knr1/ch.quantasy.timer.mqtt.gateway/ch.quantasy.timer.mqtt.gateway/README.md

 However, you can program your business logic in any programming language that can communicate over MQTT.

-Then run the following command in order to use an MQTT-Server at localhost
+Then run the following command in order to use an MQTT-Broker at localhost
 ```sh
 $ java -jar TimerMqWay.jar tcp://127.0.0.1:1883
 ```